mostafaGwely/Data-Wrangling/README.md

 # 1-data gathering

-- i downloaded the data set twitter_archive_enhanced.csv provided in the workspace
+- I downloaded the data set twitter_archive_enhanced.csv provided in the workspace
-- then gathering the tweets data set using twitter api tweepy
+- then gathering the tweets data set using twitter API tweepy
 - then gathering the image_predictions.tsv provided in the workspace

 # 2-data assessing

 ### -quality

-twitter enchanced archive data set twEnArch twitter_archive_enhanced
+Twitter enhanced archive data set twEnArch twitter_archive_enhanced

 - there is decimal rating and the numerator column is int instead of float
-- wrong rating numeratores were extracted from the text column
+- wrong rating numerators were extracted from the text column
 - there is no need of column denominator (we add scale to numerator column header )
 - null values in retweets columns
 - source column need to reformating
 - timestamp data type to date
 - in_replay_to status id and user id columns need to be converted to appropriate data type
-- breeds of the dog is inaccurate
+- breeds of the dog are inaccurate
 - name columns have null values and misleading values like `a`

 ### -tidiness

-- there are three data sets insead of one master data set
+- there are three data sets instead of one master data set
 - dog type can be represented in one column instead of three

 ### note :

-there are more quality issues but i choose just 8
+there are more quality issues but I choose just 8

 # 3-cleaning data

 - there is decimal rating and the numerator column is int instead of float __i converted the data type to float__
-- wrong rating numeratores were extracted from the text column __I reproduced the rating from the text using regx then__
+- wrong rating numerators were extracted from the text column __I reproduced the rating from the text using regex then__
 - there is no need of column denominator (we add scale to numerator column header ) __I added teh scale to the numerator column header then removed the rating_denominator column__
 - null values in retweets columns